docwilco/rocket-telemetry/README.md

 Adapting the code to use different sensors should be fairly easy, as very little code is specific to reading the sensors.

-## Building
+## Building and flashing

-This is a [PlatformIO](https://platformio.org/) project, so you can just open it in VSCode and build it.
+This is a [PlatformIO](https://platformio.org/) project, so it as simple as [installing PlatformIO](https://platformio.org/install) (I would recommend the IDE option, but the CLI is fine as well) and either opening the project in the IDE and clicking the upload button, or running `platformio run -t upload` in the project directory.

 ## Development

-The `mock_event_source` directory contains a Rust project that uses Rocket and emulates the telemetry server.
-It is useful for testing the web interface without having to deploy the firmware and connect to it.
+The `mock_event_source` directory contains a Rust project that emulates the telemetry server.
+It is useful for testing the web interface without having to flash the firmware and connect to the ESP32 WiFi.
+To run it, simply [install Rust](https://www.rust-lang.org/tools/install) and run `cargo run` in the directory.
+Note that by default, it will bind to 0.0.0.0:8000.
+This means that it will be accessible from other devices on your network.
+If you want to run it on your local machine only, edit the `Rocket.toml` file and comment out `address`.

+The static files it serves are not cached, so a reload in the browser after updating a file is all that is needed.
+Of course, if any of the mock server's code is changed, a rebuild and restart is needed.
+You can automate this by running `cargo watch -x run` instead of `cargo run`.
+If you don't have `cargo watch` installed, you can install it with `cargo install cargo-watch`.

+The fact that the mock server uses the [Rocket framework](https://rocket.rs/) is purely coincidental, but fitting.

 ## Credits